 Objectives and Application Areas

-The objective of the MM2 project is to validate objective methods for the assessment of the combined audio-visual quality from an end users perspective.
+The objective of the AVHD project is to validate objective methods for the assessment of both the visual quality and the the combined audio-visual quality from an end users perspective.
 Targeted scenarios include, but are not limited to broadcast and streaming of audio-visual sequences over fixed and mobile networks, with a focus on consumer entertainment.
 The objective models are meant to be applied to short sequences (app.
 10s).

 Model Types